jodeConstant/InputSettingsMenuTemplate/README.md

 - Called in `_ready()`, and can be called at any point to either load contents of the configuration file into a ConfigFile object, or generate ConfigFile object from project settings' default InputMap state

-### Menu script

-- Initializes buttons based on input settings
-- Checks for conflicting input events / events used for more than one action

 ### Button scripts

 - Read appropriate inputs when pressed selected, and assign them to InputMap singleton